chaisiyii/WSCL/README.md

 a. **Feature Learning Stage**.
 We use a simple _ResNet50_ to extract features.
 In this stage we train the extractor in the file "train_simclr.py".

 b. **Classifier Finetuning stage**.
-Firstly we generate pseudo labels for _Malignant_ images based on ensemble predictions and sort their prototypes by the ensemble confidences (in "generate_pseudo.py").
-Then we choose topk (128) prototypes to calibrate the generated logits for  _Malignant_ type, acquring the final prediction results (in "finetune.py").
+Firstly we generate pseudo labels for _Malignant_ images based on ensemble predictions (in "generate_pseudo.py").
+Then we finetune the classfiers, acquring the final prediction results (in "finetune.py").

 Except for the two training files and one pseudo labeling file mentioned above, we also provide: